Donna Marcella Borghese

-Princess Marcella Borghese (15 February 1911 - 19 January 2002) was an Italian socialite, who was the wife of Paolo Borghese, she became a noted businesswoman, manufacturing her own line of cosmetics.
+Princess Marcella Borghese (15 February 1911 - 19 January 2002) was an Italian socialite, who was the wife of Paolo Borghese.
+She became a noted businesswoman, manufacturing her own line of cosmetics.

-Biography
+Early life

 Marcella Fazi was born in Umbria, Italy in 1911.
-In 1937 she became the second wife of the widowed nobleman Paolo Borghese, Duke of Bomarzo and Prince of Sant’ Angelo e San Polo, and acquired the title of Princess.
-She gave birth to twin boys, Francesco and Livio, the same year.
-She also had two daughters, Rosanna and Anita Maurizi, from a previous marriage.
-She had two grandchildren from her first marriage, Sylvia and Valentina.
-From her second marriage she had five grandchildren; Scipione, Ilaria and Lorenzo from Francesco's side and from Livio's side, Luca and Matteo.
+In 1937, she became the second wife of the widowed nobleman Paolo Borghese, Duke of Bomarzo and Prince of Sant’ Angelo e San Polo, and acquired the title of Princess.

 The fashion-conscious princess had toiletries, including makeup, made specifically for her using the natural ingredients found around the Villa Borghese in Rome, where the family lived.
 She wanted to create a line of lipsticks in a wider variety of shades than what was available at the time, and once Pope Pius XII gave the cosmetics his blessing, pushed forward with the idea.